|

 And he knew that there were people in the church who were only hearers,

 just hearers, not doers.
-As far as their "doing side," they were in the
+As far as their "doing side," they were in

 world.
 Their "hearing side" was in the church.
 So they were double-

 minded.
-They had a mind to "hear" the things of God; they had a mind to
+They had a mind to "hear" the things of God; they had a mind

 "do" the things of Satan.
 They were the double-minded, they were the